 Failure to comply with directions of college officials or law enforcement officers acting in the performance of their duties, and the failure to identify oneself to these persons when requested to do so; failure to comply with judicial hearing bodies

-No person shall be permitted to carry firearms or other weapons, concealed or not concealed, with or without a concealed weapon permit, while on properties owned or controlled by the College or while on programs or activities authorized or sponsored by the College.
+No person shall be permitted to use, possess or carry firearms or other weapons, concealed or not concealed, with or without a concealed weapon permit, while on properties owned or controlled by the College or while on programs or activities authorized or sponsored by the College.

 Use, possession or distribution of narcotics, other controlled substances (including the distribution of prescription drugs) or drug related paraphernalia, except as expressly permitted by law

 Policy on Substance Abuse and Substance Use